kchavare/CH-KARAN/README.md

 ### I'm an Software Engineer & Automation Analyst !
 #### I'm a software engineer who is passionate about making contributing to open-source more approachable, creating technology to elevate people, and building community.
-Some technologies I enjoy working with include ReactJS, Jamstack (JavaScript, APIs + Markup) and GraphQL
+Some technologies I enjoy working with include Python, VBA, SQL etc.

 - 🔭 I’m currently working on RPA projects.
 - 🌱 I’m currently learning data analysis technique & machine learning concepts.